latest nhpb_banner 1__compressed2

 • Workshops on using coupons, cooking healthy meals, and other support is arranged.
 Find details on the Greater Cleveland Food Bank.

 Child care assistance or free daycare is arranged.
 A goal is to help low-income parents keep a job or attend career training programs.
-A child care provider in the Cleveland Ohio area include the Lexington-Bell Community Center (216) 431-2164) which provides qualified families with low cost or free full-day, year round early learning/childhood care.
+A child care provider in the Cleveland Ohio area include the Lexington-Bell Community Center.
+Call (216) 431-2164.
+The center provides qualified families with low cost or free full-day, year round early learning/childhood care.
 This can help working parents.
 The program covers after school child care and an eight week summer day camp program.
 Or find other sources of free daycare in Ohio.

 They will help them work out payment plans with creditors, medical providers, and credit card companies.
 Or get advice on paying down car loans or applying for hardship programs.
 They will also educate clients on decision-making abilities including budgeting.
 The free credit counseling is also combined with classes on money management, credit repair, and budgeting.
-Learn more on credit card programs, or dial (216) 574-7100.
+The location is 2999 Payne Ave, Cleveland, OH 44114.
+Dial (216) 574-7100.

 Many other free credit, debt, and foreclosure programs and workshops are offered to individuals in the area from government approved non-profit agencies.
 Clients will need to meet certain income thresholds and other criteria.
 Find a listing of the non-profit credit counseling agencies in Cleveland and Cuyahoga County Ohio.

 Housing counselors from Community Housing Solutions can work with individuals and families to assist homeowners in both stopping and avoiding a future foreclosure.
+The location is 12114 Larchmere Blvd.
+Cleveland, OH 44120.
 They do this through debt negotiation, providing mortgage assistance, refinancing, loan modifications, or help people with obtaining lower terms.
 There is also help for families in developing budgets and referrals to other needed resources.
-As there are Ohio and federal government programs or services as needed.
 Call the agency at (216) 231-5815.

 The County of Cuyahoga also runs a foreclosure assistance program known as Don’t Borrow Trouble.
 This is a counseling and mortgage financial assistance program for people in a crisis.
 More on Cuyahoga County foreclosure assistance.